LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsSettings.md

 * **ID**: This is useful for debugging.
 * **Interaction Name**: Change the name to something memorable and useful to reference in the Next Action selector.
 * **Interaction Type**: Shows the interaction type.
 Be aware that it is possible to change the type from this drop-down list.
 * **Interaction Delay**: Set the time delay in milliseconds before sending this message.
-You can enter a maximum value of 10000 milliseconds (10 seconds).
+The maximum value is 10000 milliseconds (10 seconds): If you enter 10000 or a lesser value, that value is used.
+If you enter a value that's greater than 10000, 10000 is used.

     {: .important}
     If you see messages out of order, add a 1000-2000 millisecond (1-2 second) delay.
 A 2-second delay is recommended to ensure a consistent message order.